ljunggren/boozang-docs/README.md

 ![max-ostrozhinskiy-18wn7B2y-SU-unsplash](images/max-ostrozhinskiy-18wn7B2y-SU-unsplash.jpg)

-In this section we give a brief overview of the Boozang features and when it's a good idea to use the Boozang
+In this section, we give a brief overview of the Boozang features and when it's a good idea to use the Boozang

 ### Introducing Boozang ###